128technology/docs/docs/intro_installation_quickstart_byol_mist_aws.md

 ---
-title: Installing a Mist-managed Router in AWS
+title: Installing a BYOL Mist-managed Router in AWS
-sidebar_label: Installing Mist-managed Router in AWS
+sidebar_label: Installing a BYOL Mist-managed Router in AWS
 ---
 This guide describes the process for deploying a Mist-managed instance through AWS.
 When installed as an AWS image, SSR Version 6.x supports Mist-managed routers.
 The installation and deployment process consists of the following steps:

 * [Selecting the AMI](#selecting-the-ami).